 Pangborn Memorial Airport in East Wenatchee is located 30 miles from Leavenworth.
 Horizon Air provides six direct flights per day from Seattle to East Wenatchee and three direct flights per day from East Wenatchee to Seattle.
 Call 1-800-547-9308 for reservations.
 You can also check out their new webcam for current conditions.
-Visit http://www.pangbornairport.com for more information.
+Visit https://www.pangbornairport.com

 Sea-Tac International Airport is located 130 miles from Leavenworth.
 As the largest international airport in the Pacific Northwest, Sea-Tac is easily accessed from anywhere in the world and most major airlines offer routine flights in all directions.
-Visit http://www.portseattle.org/Sea-Tac for more information.
+Visit https://www.portseattle.org/Sea-Tac

 Fly on Seattle’s most local airline, Alaska Air!
 Check all their destinations to find the closest to you!
 Alaska Air destinations